Category Archives: Hacking

 What is my definition of a fact?
 Something you can evaluate as a Boolean statement.

 Anyway, it’s possible I will re-post that earlier article on this, or another, site.
 I haven’t really decided yet.
+I have this week off from my day job, because I am recovering from surgery.
+It went well.

 I will be posting more about the outcome, but I want to wait until everything has healed and I am completely out of the woods.
 I do claim to be superstitious (and that is a fact).
 Looking back on the previous two decades, tempting fate seems to be something I excel at.
 In the meantime, I will be reposting a few other older blog posts that seem to fit better here than anywhere else.